sedostheatre/sedos.co.uk/input/shows/2022-a-midsummer-night-s-dream.md

       width="640" height="480" alt="A Midsummer Night&#x27;s Dream -
       2022"></a><script async src="//embedr.flickr.com/assets/client-code.js"
       charset="utf-8"></script>
+  - order: 3
+    title: REVIEWS
+    body: >-
+      >Every ingredient of the production… is of a high standard.
+A brave and exciting show!

+      ><footer><cite><a target="_blank" href="https://www.sardinesmagazine.co.uk/review/a-midsummer-nights-dream-a-queer-retelling/">A Midsummer Night’s Dream, 2022, Sardines (****)</a></cite></footer>

+      >This show fits no boxes – because it doesn’t have to – and almost creates its own theatre category.
+The only worry I had about it was that it might push the boundaries too much and end up being almost a panto.
+Luckily, it stays away from that.
+I believe Shakespeare, who was a visionary himself, would approve of this type of variation of his drama.
+It’s just a wild, frivolous show!

+      ><footer><cite><a target="_blank" href="https://westendevenings.co.uk/2022/09/16/midsummer-nights-dream-bridewell-theatre/">A Midsummer Night’s Dream, 2022, West End Evenings (*****)</a></cite></footer>
 metaTitle: A Midsummer Night’s Dream plays at the Bridewell Theatre from 14-24 September 2022
 metaDescription: A Midsummer Night’s Dream, part of Sedos’ 2022 London season,